Conference Sponsors, Vendors & Exhibitors

 - Native Plant Policy: Native plant vendors may sell only straight native species (and should label them with scientific names).
 No non-native species, cultivars, or “nativars” are permitted.

-- Provided Equipment: Outdoor vendors are provided with two 8′ tables and one chair.
-Indoor vendors/exhibitors are provided with one 8′ table and one chair (due to limited indoor space).
+- Provided Equipment: Outdoor vendors are provided with one 8′ tables and one chair.
+You may bring your own table for a discount if you are selling outdoors.
+Indoor vendors/exhibitors are provided with one 8′ table and one chair.
 All native plant vendors will be located outdoors.
+All exhibitors will be located indoors.

 - Setup Times: You may set up your booth on Friday after 12:30 pm, or on Saturday from 6:30–8:30 am.
 (Please do not arrive before 12:30 pm on Friday, as the venue will not be open.)
 Vendors and exhibitors may operate their booths from the time of setup until Sunday at 10:00 am.